spacecowgirl6/Project-1/CEP146-NAA-Project-1.md

 ## Due Date
 - Please update the main README.md file with group member information as soon as possible.
-- Presentations are due before the start of class (12:35 PM) on Tuesday, October 14.
+- Presentations are due before the start of class (12:35 PM) on Friday, October 16.

 ---